SergeDubovsky/WinHello-Crypto/README.md

 ## How It Works

+### Core Security Architecture

 1. **Key Derivation**: The application creates a unique key pair in Windows Hello's secure storage
-2. **Biometric Challenge**: When encrypting/decrypting, Windows Hello prompts for biometric authentication
+1. **Biometric Challenge**: When encrypting/decrypting, Windows Hello prompts for biometric authentication
-3. **Signature Generation**: A signature is generated using the biometric authentication
+1. **Signature Generation**: A signature is generated using the biometric authentication
-4. **Key Derivation**: The signature is hashed with SHA-256 to create a 256-bit AES key
+1. **Key Derivation**: The signature is hashed with SHA-256 to create a 256-bit AES key
-5. **Encryption**: Files are encrypted using AES-256-CBC with a random IV and PKCS7 padding
+1. **Encryption**: Files are encrypted using AES-256-CBC with a random IV and PKCS7 padding

+### Windows Hello Dialog Enhancement

+The tool includes advanced window management to provide a seamless authentication experience:

+- **Automatic Dialog Detection**: Continuously monitors for Windows Hello authentication dialogs
+- **Smart Window Activation**: Automatically brings the dialog to the foreground and activates it
+- **Biometric Sensor Triggering**: Simulates user interaction to activate the biometric sensor automatically
+- **Cross-Platform Compatibility**: Works across different Windows Hello implementations

+This means you'll experience truly hands-free biometric authentication - just provide your fingerprint, face, or PIN when prompted without needing to manually click or focus the dialog window.

 ## Security Features